 - Direct beneficiary of the global energy transition.
 Nations are rapidly moving to decarbonize their economies in order to reduce air pollution and fight climate change.
 A key element of decarbonizing the global economy is transitioning electricity generation from fossil fuels to renewable energy.
 Solar energy has become one of the lowest cost, most reliable and most flexible forms of renewable energy generation and is becoming a preferred option for electricity generation worldwide.
 As a leading provider of ground-mounting systems for solar energy projects, we benefit directly from the global transition to renewable energy through growing demand for our products.
 We estimate that approximately 15% of the future spending on ground-mounted solar energy projects can be addressed by our products. - Products independently verified to deliver the lowest cost of ownership and highest reliability.
 TÜV Rheinland PTL found that projects using our tracker system would achieve a 6.7% lower LCOE, 4.5% higher net present value, and 31% lower operations and maintenance cost than projects that used competing single row control architectures.
-We believe that independent verification of the superior total cost of ownership and higher reliability of our products helps us to attract and retain customers and grow our market share. - Panel technology agnostic.
+We believe that independent verification of the superior total cost of ownership and higher reliability of our products helps us to attract and retain customers and grow our market share.
+For example, we have added 164 new customers since December 31, 2016, including 38 new customers in 2020 and 12 new customers from December 31, 2020 to March 2, 2021. - Panel technology agnostic.
 All solar panels require mounting systems, and our products are designed to work with all types of solar panels.
 As a result, we do not believe we are exposed to risk from changes in solar panel technology or shifts in market share between different manufacturers of solar panels.
 As long as there is demand for ground-mounted solar energy projects, we believe there will be demand for our products. - Large installed base.
 We believe the large installed base of our products reinforces the advantages of our trackers for both our customers and their financing sources who value established equipment vendors with long product operating histories. - Demonstrated ability to reduce the cost of our products while maintaining profit margins.
 In order to enhance the competitiveness of our products and increase our margins, we continually work to reduce the cost of our products through innovation and rigorous supply chain management.
 These efforts have resulted in a reduction in cost of goods sold per watt by approximately 22% from 2017 through 2020.
 This has allowed us to reduce average selling prices by approximately 22% over the same period, driving significant increases in revenues, while simultaneously increasing gross profit and maintaining gross margin. - Experienced engineering team with a track record of continuous innovation.
 We have successfully introduced three generations of trackers.
 We believe each new version has delivered significant improvements in performance, reliability and total cost of ownership.
 As of December 31, 2020, approximately 26% of our salaried employees were engineers with expertise in software, electronics.